loris-imageserver/loris/README.md

-PatokaH JPEG 2000 Server
+Loris JPEG 2000 Server
 ========================
 It's a dumb name, but you probably know how to pronounce it.

-PatokaH is a lightweight implementation of the [International Image Interoperability Framework: Image API 1.0] [1].
+Loris is a lightweight implementation of the [International Image Interoperability Framework: Image API 1.0] [1].
 More about this is discussed under IIIF 1.0 Compliance [link!] below.

 Design
 ------
-PatokaH is designed to stand on the shoulders of giants.
+Loris is designed to stand on the shoulders of giants.
 Essentially, all it does is parse [IIIF URLs] [2] into a set of objects (in the source these are the `RegionParameter`, `SizeParameter`, and `RotationParameter` classes) that are then used to build utility command lines that are shelled out.

-The [Werkzeug Python WSGI Utility Library] [3].
+The [Werkzeug Python WSGI Utility Library] [3]....

 Deployment
 ----------